digitalpalidictionary/dpd-db/docs/dpd_headwords_table.md

 ## Database Relationships

-The `DpdHeadwords` class has direct access to other tables in the database through relationships.
+The `DpdHeadword` class has direct access to other tables in the database through relationships.

 - **.rt** connects to the `dpd_roots` table
 - **.fr** connects to the `family_roots` table